-With the use of BREEAM on this project construction of the building was sustainable and created an environmentally friendly and welcoming work environment.
+Construction of the building was sustainable and created an environmentally friendly and welcoming work environment

 - Client: Kier Property